mmbman/Katagiri/zazen-instruction.md

 [If] you must open yourself and sit in the universe, very naturally you have to sit *with* all sentient beings.
 That is called *sitting*.
 And then very naturally [...] *that* sitting is exactly *zen*, tranquility – because all sentient beings around you are exactly sitting with you!
 So very naturally that is called *zen*: tranquility.

 So you, and the universe, earth, all beings, and all circumstances, [...] become sitting with you, together.
 This is called *zazen*.
-So all we have to do is to do our best to sit in the universe with all sentient beings.
+All we have to do is to do our best to sit in the universe with all sentient beings.
 That’s *all* we have to do.

 Don’t expect anything *special*, [other than] this.
 Just do your best to do *this* zazen.
 Just like a spinning top.
 The top is spinning; just spinning.
 At that time, the top becomes still on the floor, very naturally.